holixon/axon-adhoc-projection/README.md

 ### Self-updating cache projection

 As an extension to the ModelRepository, the `UpdatingModelRepository` is able to update the underlying cache as new events arrive for cached model entities.
-The UpdatingModelRepository must be registered via Axon configuration to be handled as an EventHandler.
-Easiest way is to create it as Spring bean (when using Spring)

 ```kotlin
 @Component